Large-time behaviour for coupled systems of Lotka-Volterra-type Fokker-Planck equations: Introduction

 \section{Introduction}

-In this paper, we study convergence to equilibrium of the solution of a system of Fokker--Planck type equations which describes the evolution of the probability densities ${\mathbf f}(x,t) = (f_1(x,t), f_2(x,t))$, $x \in \R_+$, of an interacting particle system characterized by two groups of agents/particles.
-In the following, this system will feature predator-prey interactions and such that their mean values ${\mathbf m}(t)= (m_1(t), m_2(t))$, given by \be m_k(t) = \int_{\R_+} x\, f_k(x,t)\, dx, \qquad k =1,2, \ee follow a Lotka-Volterra dynamics
+In this paper, we study convergence to equilibrium of the solution of a system of Fokker--Planck type equations which describes the evolution of the probability densities ${\mathbf f}(x,t) = (f_1(x,t), f_2(x,t))$, $x \in \R_+$, of an interacting particle system characterized by two groups of agents/particles. {In the present setting $x \in \mathbb{R}_+$ denotes the population density, whose evolution is interpreted in a statistical sense \cite{BMTZ,MTZ}.} In the following, this system will feature predator-prey interactions and such that their mean values ${\mathbf m}(t)= (m_1(t), m_2(t))$, given by \be m_k(t) = \int_{\R_+} x\, f_k(x,t)\, dx, \qquad k =1,2, \ee follow a Lotka-Volterra dynamics

-namely the classical Lotka-Volterra system with logistic growth \cite{Pearl}.
+{where $\alpha>0$ is the growth rate, $K>0$ the carrying capacity, $\beta>0$ the removal rate due to contact between agents in the first population interacting with agents in the second population, $\delta>0$ a natural decay rate in the second specie, and $\gamma>0$ the growth rate of the second population due to interactions between populations.
+The system \eqref{intro:LV} corresponds to the classical Lotka-Volterra model with logistic growth \cite{Pearl}}.
 At the macroscopic level, these interactions shape the mutual evolution of this coupled system of particles.
 A rich literature concentrating on species interacting through space-dependent factors have been developed in recent years, see e.g. \cite{AFMS,BE,CHS18,ChaJabRao,chen21,CDJ,ChoLuiYam_Strong,DIEKMANN2005257,HHMM,Yam}.
-In the direction of interacting systems with cross-diffusion we mention the works \cite{ARSW,BHS,Canizo,CD,RBM_DAUS} and \cite{Jabin_11,Jabin_2017,Pouchol01012018} for applications to structured populations.
+In the direction of interacting systems with cross-diffusion we mention the works \cite{ARSW,BHS,Canizo,CD,RBM_DAUS} and \cite{Jabin_2017,Jabin_11,Pouchol01012018} for applications to structured populations.
 A kinetic approach to such-dynamics have been proposed in \cite{BMTZ,TosZan} where a multi-scale perspective connecting kinetic theory with classical models of population dynamics have been proposed.
 In particular, in these works a system of mean-field equations have been derived from a microscopic dynamics through the approaches defined in \cite{APZ,DPTZ,ParTos-2013}.
 The system of Fokker--Planck type equations derived in \cite{BMTZ} reads